Tricycle: The Buddhist Review: Name

 The name Tricycle refers to a three-wheeled vehicle symbolizing the fundamental components of Buddhist philosophy.
 Buddhism is "often referred to as the 'vehicle to enlightenment,' and the tricycle's three wheels allude to the three treasures: The Buddha, Dharma, and Sangha, or the enlightened teacher, the teachings, and the community.
 The wheels also relate to the turning of the wheel of dharma, or skillfully using the teachings of the Buddha to face the challenges that the circle of life presents."

 Mission

 Tworkov stated that the initial vision for the magazine "was simply to disseminate the dharma.
 That remains the essential mission and the most inspiring aspect of my work."

-According to the Tricycle website the Tricycle Foundation's mission is to "create forums for exploring contemporary and historic Buddhist activity, examine the impact of its new context in the democratic traditions of the West, and introduce fresh views and attainable methods for enlightened living to the culture at large.
-At the core of the Foundation’s mission is the alleviation of suffering that Buddhist teachings are meant to bring about.
+According to the Tricycle website the Tricycle Foundation's mission is "to make Buddhist teachings and practices available and to explore their traditional and contemporary expressions.
+Our work is inspired by the freedom of mind and heart that the Buddha taught is possible.
 Tricycle is an independent foundation unaffiliated with any one lineage or sect."